 Glen headed to Syracuse University to study photojournalism in the famed Newhouse School of Public Communications.
 One night during his sophomore year, he came across a fire headed back to his apartment.
 Glen was the first photographer on the scene at a multiple fatality fire that took the lives of four Syracuse firefighters; his photos appeared in newspapers across the country, as he had the only photos of this tragic event.

-Glen has shot more than one million frames at thousands of fires and EMS calls in his 33 years documenting the activities of the FWFD.
+Glen has shot more than two million frames at thousands of fires and EMS calls in his 33 years documenting the activities of the FWFD.
 During his time in Fort Worth, incidents of note include capturing a flashover at a fully-involved house during a thunderstorm in 1989, covering the tornado that struck downtown Fort Worth in 2000 and the heartbreaking loss of three firefighters, two from the FWFD, killed in the line of duty in 1999.